trstringer/trstringer/README.md

 ### A little about me...

-* **Technical focus** - Linux :penguin:  Kubernetes :whale: DevOps :zap: Cloud :cloud: Python :snake: Go :star: PostgreSQL
+* **Technical focus** - Linux :penguin:  Kubernetes :whale: Observability :zap: Cloud :cloud: Python :snake: Go :star: PostgreSQL
 * **What I do for work** - I work as a Staff Software Engineer.
 I focus on developing software for Linux and Kubernetes
 * **Non-technical** -  Surfing :surfer: Snowboarding :snowboarder: Classical piano :musical_note: